-Welcome to The Moorings Bed & Breakfast, Tarbert, Lochfyne, Argyll & Bute.
+Welcome to The Moorings Rooms, Tarbert, Lochfyne, Argyll & Bute.

 The Rooms

-All rooms within the bed and breakfast are equipped with tea and coffee making facilities, flat screen tv's with freeview.
+All rooms are equipped with tea and coffee making facilities, flat screen tv's with freeview.
 There is a strict No Smoking policy throughout the house.

 Small Double/Luxury Single En-Suite - this room comprises of a small double bed with its own private shower room and toilet.
 Located at the rear of the cottage with a view of Tarbert Castle.